 Artists in the Florilegium

-The artists that are represented in the Florilegium have demonstrated an exceptionally high level of skill, creating botanically accurate illustrations as assessed by the RBGE panel of experts.
+The artists from around the world that are represented in the Florilegium have demonstrated an exceptionally high level of skill, creating botanically accurate illustrations as assessed by the RBGE panel of experts.

 Born in 1957 I was raised in Cambridge, Nigeria and Aberdeen.
 I trained as a primary school teacher at Aberdeen College of Education (1974 -77).
 In 1975 I married Colin Usher and together we moved to Oldham and then West Kirby, Wirral, where we still live with our four children in an award winning Ecohouse, designed by my architect husband.
 I trained as a Reading Recovery teacher and taught at various schools in Wirral from 1995 to 2019 and from 2000 onwards I have created and designed craft for a local toddler group.